The ultimate guide to your Marvel shows streaming binge

 Luke Cage (2016-2018)

 A freak accident while in prison leaves Luke Cage (Colter) with bulletproof skin and super-strength, which comes in handy when he goes up against two of the most ruthless villains ever introduced in the live-action Marvel universe: Cottonmouth (Mahershala Ali) and Black Mariah (Alfre Woodard).
-Before Mackie became Captain America and “Black Panther” set box office records, Colter’s Cage was the most prominent Black Marvel superhero in live action.
+Before Anthony Mackie became Captain America and “Black Panther” set box office records, Colter’s Cage was the most prominent Black Marvel superhero in live action.

 Iron Fist (2017-2018)